doctorleo/Mini-OS/README.md

 Mini-OS
 =======

-A Bare Bone Operating System written in C and Assembly.

 Mini OS is a simple kernel written in C and Assembly which could be loaded with the GRUB bootloader on an x86 system.
 This kernel will display a message on the screen and then hang.

 ##Tools